acd1034/try-rust/README.md

 # try-rust
-C compiler frontend written in rust.
+C compiler frontend written in Rust.
 Transpile C language into LLVM IR using inkwell.